Sneath Glass Company: Loss of the founders

-Original investor Samuel Baugher Sneath died on January 7, 1915, at the age of 86 years.
-Sneath was well known as a banker, manufacturer, and railroad owner.
-He was also involved in the produce business and grain trade.
-John W. Geiger, part of the original company ownership and management as treasurer, retired in 1907 and moved back to Ohio.
+Samuel B. Sneath died on January 7, 1915, at the age of 86 years.
+Geiger retired in 1907 and moved back to Ohio.
 He continued to be a company stockholder.
 He died at his home in Tiffin on June 23, 1915, at the age of 74 years.
 Henry Crimmel suffered a stroke in 1916, forcing him into full retirement.
 He died about one year later at the age of 73 years.

 After the deaths of three of the five founders of the Indiana version of the company, their stock went to their heirs, which kept the company closely owned.
 In 1917, the company had about 15 stockholders.
-Henry's son (and company co-founder) Alvie Clyde Crimmel owned the most stock, and in 1917 was vice-president and treasurer.
-A.C.
-Crimmel's son, Henry Hays Crimmel, would later join the company and eventually rise to vice president and co-manager of the factory.
+A. Clyde Crimmel owned the most stock, and he was vice-president and treasurer.
+His son, Henry Hays Crimmel, would later join the company and eventually rise to vice president and co-manager of the factory.